solidified-security/solidified-security.github.io/README.md

 ## Bespoke

 We tailor every step of our process to your needs.
-Attackers often target the weakest links - our audits include workshops about security strategy and threat modeling to strengthen your whole security posture.
+Attackers often target the weakest links, so our audits include workshops about security strategy and threat modeling to strengthen your whole security posture.

 [Schedule a discovery call with our leadership team](https://calendar.app.google/izspPU2TbZRBgTZ77).